tywenk/github-pages-with-jekyll/_posts/2022-03-29-optional-chaining.md

 The quirky thing to note is that optional chaining requires both symbols `?` and `.` even in situations when dot notation is not used, such as in accessing an array with an index.

-Optional chaining (a.k.a. safe navigation) may have slightly different syntax.
+Optional chaining (a.k.a. safe navigation) may have slightly different syntax in different languages.
 In Ruby, instead of `?.` the language uses `&.` for [interesting reasons](https://stackoverflow.com/questions/33735228/why-does-ruby-use-its-own-syntax-for-safe-navigation-operator).
 In many languages, though, something similar to `?` is used.

 ---